09Reiku/RK09AIS/README.md

 # RK09AIS
-Arch Installation Script, i just tired enough to do this shit manually
+My arch installation script, i just tired enough to do this shit manually